 The reasoning is pretty straightforward.
 At first, no-one knows the name of your company, but perhaps they are searching for your products or services.
 In other words, you want to target keywords and phrases that focus around your offering rather than your company.
 As you build loyalty and credibility, branding becomes more important.
 It’s at this point that you may want to incorporate corporate messaging to strengthen the relationship with customers and instill trust in your brand.

 One final thought about branding: if a searcher types in the name of your company, they are likely to find your website anyways.
 This is due mostly to anchor text and back-links.
 Therefore, optimizing for the company name is rather insignificant in most cases.

-Today it isn’t enough to work with just any digital marketing firm; you want to ensure that you partner with a company that will not only take the time to listen about your business’ goals and message but also helps to drive desired results so that your business sees the greatest return on marketing investment.
+Today it isn’t enough to work with just any seo marketing agency; you want to ensure that you partner with a company that will not only take the time to listen about your business’ goals and message but also helps to drive desired results so that your business sees the greatest return on marketing investment.
 Not all digital marketing agencies get this right.